 Château Lafleur

-The Château Lafleur covers a vineyard of 4.5 hectares in a single block, and has the notable distinction of never having undergone the slightest plot modification since its creation.
-The soils are composed of sandy-clay gravel to the northwest and clay gravel to the south and east, as well as some gravelly sand in the heart of the vineyard.
-The grape varieties are 50% Merlot and 50% Cabernet Franc, the latter maturing well.
+Vineyard Château Lafleur covers 4.5 hectares in a single block, and has the notable distinction of never having undergone the slightest plot modification since its creation.
+The soils are composed of sandy-clay gravel to the northwest and clay gravel to the south and east, with some gravelly sand in the heart of the vineyard.
+The grape varieties are 50% Merlot and 50% Cabernet franc, with the latter ripening well.
 Only 20,000 bottles are produced each year.

-One Second wine is produced on the property, Les Pensées de Lafleur, from vines located on the sandy-gravel soils.
+A Second wine is produced on the property, Les Pensées de Lafleur, from vines located on sandy-gravel soils.

-The Château Lafleur produces wines that are exceptional, but can ultimately be defined simply: refined, deep, and sensual.
+The Château Lafleur produces exceptional wines that can ultimately be defined simply: refined, deep and voluptuous.
 Their remarkable balance and beautiful tannic structure give them great ageing potential.

 Loading...